Fantomcode23/fantomphorce/README.md

 It uses flask on the backend, and SQLite for database, along with RESTful API.
 Botpress was used to make the bots to include generative AI features integrated with the ML model.

-**This project was created at FantomCode 2024 held in RV Institute of Technology and Management.**
+**This project was built at FantomCode 2024 held in RV Institute of Technology and Management.**

 <img width="950" alt="Screenshot 2024-05-17 at 4 04 41 AM" src="https://github.com/Fantomcode23/fantomphorce/assets/132202476/5df6b4dc-cade-4830-935f-265849fe25d0">